 This requirement is protected by the Sixth Amendment to the U.S. Constitution.
 The amendment guarantees a fair trial to everyone charged with a crime.
-Incompetency is deemed unfair to a defendant because an incompetent person lacks the fitness to stand trial and would not be able to help in defending charges against him/her.
+Incompetency is deemed unfair to a defendant because an incompetent person lacks the fitness to stand trial and would not be able to help in defending charges against them.

 If a defendant shows evidence of incompetency before or during trial, then the proceedings are suspended.
 The judge: